dent-table/dent-table/docs/FORK.md

 ```

 ## 4. Push `dent-table-xxx` to github.com
-Now, we'll push the new fork to github.com.
+Now, we are ready to push the new fork to github.com.

 Simply run: